Why Not Repurpose Content of Your Popular Posts?

 4. Offer your blog post, and even your email, as a PDF so readers can download, print, and read offline.

-• I’ve been surprised at how many people still enjoy printing up an article or pdf and saving in a binder or taking it with them to read.
+• I’ve been surprised at how many people still enjoy printing up an article or pdf, saving it in a binder, or taking it to read.

 I know this can feel like a complicated routine process to get into – but you don’t have to go it alone.